dcarpintero/rag-semantic-search-templates/README.md

                               show_progress_bar=True)
 ```

-### LlamaIndex
+#### LlamaIndex

-[LlamaIndex](https://docs.llamaindex.ai/en/stable/) is another framework that provides an abstraction layer over the chunking and vectorization layer.
+[LlamaIndex](https://docs.llamaindex.ai/en/stable/) provides a convenient abstraction layer that simplifies the complex process of document processing, chunking, and vectorization.

-This example aims at vectorizing documents at paragraph level defining chunks of size `1024` with an overlap of `32:
+Here is an example that demonstrates how to create a vector index from documents using paragraph-level chunking, defining chunks of size `1024` with an overlap of `32:

 ```python
 from llama_index.core import Settings